Leapsight/babel/doc/babel_map.md

 Babel maps (maps) differ from Riak's and Erlang's maps in several ways:

-* Maps are special key-value structures where the key is a binary name and the value is either an Erlang term or another Babel data structure (each one an alternative of the Riak's counterparts).
-In case the value is an Erlang term, it is denoted as a Riak register but without the restriction of them being binaries as in Riak.
-To be able to do this certain map operations require a Specification object, a sort of schema that tells Babel map the type of each value.
-This enables the map to use Erlang terms and only convert them to the required Riak datatypes when storing the object in the database.
+* Maps are special key-value structures where the key is a binary name and the value is a Babel datatype, each one an alternative of the Riak's counterparts, with the exception of the Riak Register type which can be represented by any Erlang Term in Babel (and not just a binary) provided there exists a valid type conversion specification (see [Type Specifications](#type-specification)).
 * Maps maintain the same semantics as Riak Maps but with some key differences
 * As with Riak Map, removals, and modifications are captured for later application by Riak but they are also applied to the local state.
 That is,